-Operating Company/Property Company Model
+What is the Operating Company/Property Company Model?

 An operating company (OPCO)/property company (PROPCO) refers to an organizational model in which a property company, also called subsidiary company, and not the operating company (main company) has the ownership of all the properties that generate revenue or income.
 OPCO/PROPCO makes it easier for both firms to keep its finance-based and credit rating related problems separate.